Intro

 }

-Here you can see the Hilt module, which provides a StableElectricity object for your project.
+Here, the Hilt module provides a StableElectricity object for your project.
 After that, you can use it in your code, for example, in Activity or Fragment.
-To provide a singleton object, you need to annotate provide-function with @Singleton.
+To provide a singleton object, you need to annotate the provide function with @Singleton.

 @AndroidEntryPoint